TTW Repair Café - Sat 28th October - 10am-4pm - Friends/Quaker Meeting House, 34 Mill Rd, Worthing, BN11 5DR * FULLY

 From the success of the 2014 event, we then went on to organise EOH events on our own for Worthing and part of Adur in 2015, 2016, 2018 and 2020.
 Sadly, although we had spent eight months organising the 2020 event, we were unable to present it in the form in the brochure, due to Coronavirus lockdowns and restrictions.

 However, we have made videos of some of the properties you would have been able to visit and you can find them on our YouTube Channel.
-It might be helpful to watch the videos in conjunction with the case studies (link below) and even take a look at the event brochure to give you an overview of how we intended the event to work.
+It might be helpful to watch the videos in conjunction with the case studies (available in our Resources section) and even take a look at the event brochure to give you an overview of how we intended the event to work.
 We hope you will find all of this interesting and inspiring.

 Please also take a look at the "Documents/Eco Open Houses" section on our Resources page for further case studies/info sheets and continue to check out our YouTube channel for videos of properties and talks, which will be updated regularly as new ones come in.
 They are all great examples of what can be done, whatever your budget, to save on water and energy bills, contribute to CO2 reduction, support local eco systems and help mitigate surface water flooding.